 This is Tainan’s largest night market.
 Unfortunately, we couldn’t get to it because it rained hard the only night we were in Tainan.
 Bummer.

-If your trip to Tainan falls on any of the three nights it’s open, then you should definitely come here.
+If your trip to Tainan falls on any of the three nights it’s open, then you should definitely visit Flower night market.

 Things to Try: Shrimp balls